Coming too late to North Dakota's oil party

-WILLISTON, N.D.
-(Reuters) - Like so many before them, Terra Green and Jeff Williamson came to North Dakota’s oil country seeking a better life.
+WILLISTON, N.D., March 19 (Reuters) - Like so many before them, Terra Green and Jeff Williamson came to North Dakota’s oil country seeking a better life.

 They just came too late.